alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 The quantity $F_{\mathrm{interface}}(t)v_{\mathrm{rel}}(t)$ at the isolation interface and its time integral.
 It describes the exchange and work done after the input power actually enters the isolation interface.
 In later sections, Interface Power, Interface Work, and Interface Power/Work Packet all refer to this interface-level power and work response.

 **Measured Interface Power/Work Packet**
 The short-time interface power / work exchange obtained from measured interface data.
+It is a derived quantity computed from measured response data in this reanalysis, rather than a metric originally defined by the source paper.
 The cross-case-group summary shows that this quantity has the clearest relationship with the Measured Upper-Lower Isolation Displacement Peak.

 **Accumulated Interface Work**
 The total accumulated value of Interface Power / Work Exchange over time.
 It can reflect overall work at the interface.
 The results in this article show that, in some Case Groups, the short-time interface work packet is closer to displacement peak than accumulated work.